marcusbotacin/BranchMonitoringProject/README.md

 * **Utils**: General utils for binary analysis using BranchMonitor.
 * **PIN.Branch.Monitor**: A DBT-Based branch monitor implementation, used for comparative purposes.

+### Versions

+Currently, the *BranchMonitor* driver is available on two versions.
+The first is implemented using an NMI callback to handle interrupts whereas the second is implemented by hooking the performance handler to do so.

 ### Dependencies